-Sean Morales-Doyle serves as director in the Voting Rights Program, where he focuses on voting rights and elections.
+Sean Morales-Doyle serves as director of the Brennan Center Voting Rights Program.
 He advocates for pro-voter reforms like automatic voter registration and voting rights restoration while fighting back against voter suppression efforts in the courts.
 Morales-Doyle is a seasoned litigator with experience in civil rights and constitutional matters, as well as a background in labor and employment law.

 Prior to joining the Brennan Center, Morales-Doyle was a shareholder at Despres, Schwartz & Geoghegan, Ltd., in Chicago.
 He litigated all manner of civil rights and constitutional matters and represented workers and unions in a wide variety of labor and employment cases.